 The UBTI & UDFI trigger the Same Tax Rate

-UBTI and UDFI trigger the same tax rate, which is a maximum of 37% for 2019.
-Therefore, if you plan to invest in investment funds with a self-directed IRA and the underlying investment involves investing in a business operated via a passthrough entity, such as an LLC, has a debt or margin, the UBTI tax rules will likely not be triggered.
+UBTI and UDFI trigger the same tax rate, which is a maximum of 37% for 2022.
+Therefore, if you plan to invest in investment funds with a self-directed IRA and the underlying investment involves investing in a business operated via a pass-through entity, such as an LLC, has a debt or margin, the UBTI tax rules will likely not be triggered.

 At IRA Financial, you will be assigned to a specialist who will help you understand the potential application of the UBTI/UDFI tax rules and potentially reduce or eliminate it.